urschrei/polylabel_cmd/README.md

 It also accepts an optional `-t` or `--tolerance` switch, allowing you to fine-tune the tolerance from the default `0.001`.
 Smaller tolerances take longer to calculate.

 Output is a GeoJSON `FeatureCollection` containing `Point` geometries, in the same order as the input geometries.
-Note that if the input contained `MultiPolygon`s, the output will be longer as these geometries are individually processed.
+Properties are mapped from input polygons to output points where possible.
+Note that if the input contains `MultiPolygon`s, the output will be longer as these geometries are individually processed, and the resulting features will have no associated properties.

 ## Speed
 Polylabel is fast.
 Polygons are processed in parallel, using [Rayon](https://github.com/rayon-rs/rayon).

 ## Binaries
 Will be available when I set up CI.

-## TODO
-- Retain `properties` in output

 ## License
 [MIT](license.txt)